-The rules used by the District/COE pertaining to student discipline are available to all parents upon request [EC 35291].
-The rules may require that the parent of a pupil who has been suspended may be required to attend a portion of a school day in the child's classroom [EC 48900.1].
+The rules used by the District/COE pertaining to student discipline are available to all parents upon request.
+[EC 35291].
+The rules may require that the parent of a suspended pupil may be required to attend a portion of a school day in the child's classroom.
+[EC 48900.1].